Angie Boldt Athletics

 Alma Mater: University of Nebraska

 Angie Boldt was immediately named an assistant on her husband Ben’s staff on Dec.
 19, 2017.
 She will officially begin her duties at Concordia University on Jan.
 8, 2018.
-In addition to her coaching role, Angie will instruct classes and assist in athletic communications.
+In addition to her coaching role, Angie instructs classes and assist in athletic communications.
+The first season of Bulldog volleyball under the Boldt's direction resulted in a 15-12 overall record.

 Most recently, Angie spent two seasons as the head coach at NCAA Division III Hendrix College in Conway, Ark.
 During the two-year stint, Angie and Ben won the 2016 Southern Athletic Association championship and coached three All-Americans, three All-South Region selections, five first team all-conference choices and four second team all-conference award winners.
 In 2016, she earned the conference coach of the year award and coached Sara Dyslin to All-American, Academic All-American and conference player of the year awards.